 For my allergy allies, I know you know how frustrating it can be to make any meal, let alone more complex recipes.
 Furrowing your brows at strange replacement/alternative ingredients like psyllium husk and expandex.
 Why can’t we just keep it simple!?
 I HEAR YA!
 Using only pantry staples, I created the no-bake dessert that broke the internet, gluten-free edible cookie dough.

 I built the base and flavor of this edible cookie dough by drawing inspiration from classic chocolate chip cookie dough recipes.
-I began by creaming sugar and butter and adding vanilla (as well as a bit of salt).
+I began by creaming sugar and butter and adding vanilla, and a bit of salt.
 With most chocolate chip recipes you would round out this base by folding in eggs, flour, and (of course!) the chocolate chips.
 But, I knew I wanted this cookie dough to be more than just a standard dough, and we needed to make it safe to eat raw - which meant no eggs!
 I added some cinnamon to bring warmth to the flavor profile.

 To make cookie dough “edible,” a.k.a. totally safe to eat raw, you actually have to cook (“heat treat”) flour.
 Did you know that eating raw flour is just as risky as eating a raw egg?
 In the first rendition of this recipe, I heat treated gluten-free flour in the microwave, but in the end, the texture of that dough was off, and you could still taste the flour.
 As I aimed to keep this recipe allergy-friendly, I looked to other common GF flour alternatives - rice flour didn't provide enough structure, and almond flour was a bit finicky (not to mention expensive!).